 - Spoiled Milk: One of the new flavors for the 4th edition is spoiled milk.
 This turned out to be the worst of the worst for me.
 It really and truly tastes like rancid dairy, and even after eating other things, I could still detect a hint of it hours later.

 - Dead Fish: The other new flavor, dead fish, doesn't taste dead so much as it just tastes like fish.

 - Booger: Booger just tasted like hot peppers to me, not terrible but not good either.
 Then again, I never ate my boogers as a child, so I couldn't tell you what they taste like.
 Sure, I'd pick my nose, but I'd often put them back like a sporting fisherman.
 'It was thiiiis big!'
 But I digress.

-- Barf: Barf seems to have a little vinegar, as if to mimic stomach fluids.
+- Barf: The barf seems to have a little vinegar (as if to mimic stomach fluids).

-- Stinky Socks: Stinky socks seems to have a little saltiness, to mimic sweat perhaps.
+- Stinky Socks: Stinky socks seem to have a little saltiness, to mimic sweat perhaps.

 - Rotten Egg: Rotten egg has that sulfuric smell we all know from eggs, farts, and propane.

 - Canned Dog Food: Canned dog food just tastes a little meaty.

 - Moldy Cheese: Moldy cheese tastes a little like hot pepper cheese, only not good.

 Finally, I'm brought to the two so-called bad flavors that I actually thought were okay.